Aruba: 20th and 21st centuries

-The first oil refinery, Lago Oil and Transport Company, in San Nicolas was built in 1924 and a subsidiary of Standard Oil.
+The first oil refinery, Lago Oil and Transport Company, in San Nicolaas was built in 1924 and a subsidiary of Standard Oil.
 The refinery on Aruba grew to become one of the largest in the world.
 In 1927, the Arend Petroleum Company was established to the west of Oranjestad.
 The refineries processed crude oil from the vast Venezuelan oil fields, bringing greater prosperity to the island.

 During World War II, the Netherlands was occupied by Nazi Germany.
 In 1940, the oil facilities in Aruba came under the administration of the Dutch government-in-exile in London, causing them to be attacked by the German navy in 1942.

 In August 1947, Aruba formulated its first staatsreglement (constitution) for Aruba's status aparte as an autonomous state within the Kingdom of the Netherlands, prompted by the efforts of Henny Eman, a noted Aruban politician.
 By 1954, the Charter of the Kingdom of the Netherlands was established, providing a framework for relations between Aruba and the rest of the kingdom.
 That created the Netherlands Antilles, which united all of the Dutch colonies in the Caribbean into one administrative structure.
-Many Arubans were unhappy with the arrangement, however, as the policy was perceived as being dominated by Curaçao.
+Many Arubans were unhappy with the arrangement, however, as the polity was perceived as being dominated by Curaçao.